rust-lang/rfcs/text/0000-let-expression.md

 Previously, `if let` and `if let chains` implementations was via desugaring to match expression.
 This is useful because it doesn't create new rules for borrow checker and scoping.
 We can do the same with this proposal and do just some desugaring, as explained below.
-In addition to desugaring, we need to implement PB and NB concept in the compiler as explained in guide-level explanation.
+In addition to desugaring, we need to implement rules of bindings in the compiler as explained in guide-level explanation.
 Also it has some problems that we explain later.

 ## Desugar rules